Fosowl/monocularSlam/README.md

 This is my take at implementing monocular SLAM from a single lens video.

-Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment (totally wikipedia ik)
+Simultaneous localization and mapping (SLAM) is the computational problem of constructing or updating a map of an unknown environment.

-TLDR it take a video and construct a 3d cloud points from it in real time.
+It take any .mp4 video and construct a 3d cloud points from it in real time.

 ![alt text](assets/slam2.png)